 The last memorial we hit was the Vietnam Memorial, which was commemorated in 1984.
 The pic below is of a bronze statue called Three Soldiers.
 This is the first representation of an African American on the National Mall.

-Here are some other sites we saw as we walked around D.C. that day.
+Here are some other sights we saw as we walked around D.C. that day.

 Here’s more form our trip:

 Day in Boston :: 24 Hours in Philly :: Philly to National Harbor :: Fun Day in National Harbor, MD :: Morning in Old Town Alexandria :: Afternoon in DC :: SAAM & National Portrait Gallery :: Naval Academy & National’s Game :: DC Day 2